MatesBerka/dp/README.md

 Temporarily hosted [here](http://dp.marpaweb.eu).
 ### Used packages

-Stereoscopy Simulator uses a some open source projects to work properly.
+Stereoscopy Simulator uses following packages.
 * [FileSaver.js] - FileSaver.js is the solution to saving files on the client-side.
 * [Flow] - A static type checker for JavaScript.
 * [React] - React is a JavaScript library for building user interfaces.